Frequently asked questions

 A doula works for you and supports whatever your birth plan may be.
 Pain management techniques such as an epidural, are not typically used till an active labor pattern has been established.
 This can take time.
-I am with you and helping you through early stages of labor.
+A doula is with you and helping you through early stages of labor.
 Epidurals don't take away all the discomfort and can sometimes cause side effects.
 A doula can help with any pain or discomfort you are still feeling.

 How about an induction?

 An induction can sometimes present more powerful and intense contractions, so having a doula may be even more important for supporting you with massage, breathing, relaxation, movement, positioning, etc.

 Flagstaff Doulas supports families in their choices of where to give birth.
 We love supporting families in all environments, whether it is hospital, home, or birth center, as long as a credentialed clinical care provider is present.

 Doula are NOT doctors or midwives and do NOT provide clinical care - i.e. vital signs, blood draws, vaginal exams, etc.

 We will NOT hinder your doctor or medical staff from providing you with proper medical care.

 We do NOT make decisions for you.